 forward.
 So this morning I want to invite you to join me in asking the question,

-This morning as we listen for God’s word to us in the Book of Revelation,
+“What’s new?”
+As we listen for God’s word to us in the Book of Revelation,

 let’s get in that spirit: “See?
 I am making all things new!”
 That’s a powerful